How to Talk to a Narcissist About Being Narcissistic

 2. Use Humor and Wit

 Humor and wit are powerful communication tools.
 Years ago, I was at a friend’s dinner party when one guest, known for inconsiderate self-absorption, was consuming a disproportionate amount of an appetizer.
-When the host commented that the appetizer, a delicacy divided evenly for each guest, was meant to be shared, the narcissist said dismissively, “I’m okay,” and helped himself to even more.
-“Of course you’re okay,” the host replied with good-natured humor, “because that’s all that matters.”
+When the host commented that the appetizer, a delicacy divided evenly for each guest, was meant to be shared, the narcissist said dismissively, “I’m OK,” and helped himself to even more.
+“Of course you’re OK,” the host replied with good-natured humor, “because that’s all that matters.”
 The guest finally got the hint, and behaved politely the rest of the evening.

 When appropriately used, humor and wit can shine light on the truth, disarm difficult behavior, and show that you have superior composure.

 An often effective way to point out a person’s narcissism, while at the same time allowing the individual flexibility to change, is to separate the behavior from the person.
 For instance, instead of stating “you’re a narcissist,” say “you’re acting like a narcissist,” or “this [specify the behavior] is narcissistic.”

 “You’re a narcissist” implies that this is just how a person is, and that there’s no way to change.
 On the other hand, saying “you’re acting like a narcissist” or “this behavior is narcissistic” suggests that the person has the ability to change by making different, better choices.

 4. Ask Directly Whether the Individual Is a Narcissist